brettkromkamp/contextualise/README.rst

     It is not advised, at this stage, to use Contextualise for anything other than testing purposes.
 Data could be irrevocably lost!

-    A Contextualise (work-in-progress) overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.
+    A Contextualise overview and tutorial is available as a Contextualise `topic map <https://contextualise.dev/topics/view/1/home>`_.

+    Finally, check out the `Knowledge Graph Radar <https://github.com/brettkromkamp/knowledge-graph-radar>`_ to keep track of interesting people, projects, applications and so forth related to the `knowledge graph <https://en.wikipedia.org/wiki/Knowledge_Graph>`_ space.

 .. image:: resources/topic-view.png
    :alt: Contextualise's topic view